Monday, December 23, 2024

 “Essentially, this is a tax on excess profits due to the high discount rate and large base of customer resources at 0%.
 But if the rate is left even after the situation changes, this may reduce the attractiveness of the banking sector for investment and competition in it,” he adds.

-...Thus, we have a traditional model for the Ukrainian economy - the idea seems to be correct, justified and even supported by international experience, but its implementation, as always, may not lead to the results that are expected.
+...Thus, we have a model traditional for the Ukrainian economy - the idea seems to be correct, justified and even supported by international experience, but its implementation, as always, may not lead to the results that are expected.
 Doubts are also added by the fact that banks are receiving excess profits now, and it is proposed to tax them next year, when it is unknown what the situation on the market will be.
 Therefore, now it seems rather like the authorities are faced with the task of reacting, but they are doing this solely for show, and not for the sake of real improvement of the situation.
 And when decisions are made this way, expect trouble.

 spot_img